hanshuebner/rt-mouse/js/README.md

 # RT PC Mouse Emulator (JavaScript Implementation)

 This is an LLM-generated browser-based implementation that emulates an IBM RT PC mouse using a modern web browser.
-It captures mouse movements from a web interface and converts them to the RT PC mouse protocol, sending the data over a serial connection using the Web Serial API.
+It captures mouse movements from a web interface and converts them to the RT PC mouse protocol, sending the data over a serial connection through a Node.js server using WebSocket connections.

 ## Requirements

 - Node.js 14 or later
 - USB Serial adapter (9600 baud, 8N1)
-- Modern web browser with Web Serial API support (Chrome, Edge, or Opera)
+- Modern web browser with WebSocket support
-- Secure context (HTTPS or localhost)
+- Local network connection (for browser to server communication)

 ## Setup